 We keep the personal information that we obtain about you during the recruitment process for no longer than is necessary for the purposes for which it is processed.
 How long we keep your information will depend on whether your application is successful and you become employed by us, the nature of the information collected and the purposes for why it is processed.

-If there is a clear business reason for keeping recruitment records for longer than the recruitment period, we may do so but will first consider whether the records can be pseudonymised, and how long it is reasonable to keep them.
+If there is a clear business reason for keeping recruitment records for longer than the recruitment period, we may do so.
+We will first consider whether the records can be anonymised, and how long we can reasonably keep them.
 Normally, we will keep recruitment information (including interview notes) for no longer than is reasonable, taking into account the limitation periods for potential claims such as race or sex discrimination (extended to take account of early conciliation), after which they will be destroyed.

 If your application is successful, we will keep only the recruitment information that is necessary in relation to your employment.